FurryCoders/FALocalRepo/README.md

 > falocalrepo config cookies --cookie a 38565475-3421-3f21-7f63-3d341339737 --cookie b 356f5962-5a60-0922-1c11-65003b703038
 > ```

-#### BBCode
+#### bbcode

 ```
 bbcode [--true | --false]
 ```

 Read or modify the BBCode setting of the database and convert existing entries when changing it.
+See [BBCode](#bbcode) for more details.

-**WARNING**: HTML to BBCode conversion (and vice versa) is still a work in progress and it may cause some content to be lost.
+**WARNING**: HTML to BBCode conversion (and vice versa) is still a work in progress, and it may cause some content to be lost.
 A backup of the database should be made before changing the setting.

 #### files-folder